MicrosoftDocs/visualstudio-docs/docs/test/intellitest-manual/static-helper-classes.md

 This example shows the implementation of the **PexAssume.Arrays.ElementsAreNotNull** method.
-In the method, you ignore the constraints on the lengh of the array value to avoid IntelliTest trying to generate different sizes of array.
+In the method, you ignore the constraints on the length of the array value to avoid IntelliTest trying to generate different sizes of array.
 The constraints are ignored only here.
 If the tested code behaves differently for different array lengths, IntelliTest